Voronezh brewery, one of the oldest Baltika's breweries, celebrated its 80th anniversary in 2016.

 During 80 years of operation the brewery has developed its own traditions.
 Preserving the historical features of the Voronezh region brewing, the brewery continues focusing on production of local brands.
 Among them, there is a trademark of the city – Voronezhskoye Zhigulevskoye brand.
 As of 1 March, 2017, the brewery was given a new name, to be precise an old one.
 The top management of the company has decided to return the brewery its historical name of Voronezh brewery.
 To mark the anniversary the company store was opened.
-The product mix of the store is presented with seven beers, including Voronezhskoye Zhigulevskoye beer.
+The product mix of the store is presented with twelve beers, including Voronezhskoye Zhigulevskoye .

 Ensuring high product quality is the priority of our company.
 For that purpose the brewery has a laboratory provided with the state-of-the-art equipment where research is performed by highly qualified specialists.
 We also actively invest in projects to reduce environmental footprint: the brewery has gas capturing facilities, it uses returnable bottles, while some materials are sent for recycling.
 Our enterprise actively introduces energy-saving technologies in its production thus contributing to natural resources conservation.

 Voronezh brewery produces a variety of beer brands, such as Voronezhskoye Zhigulevskoye, Voronezhsky Pivzavod, Baltika 7 Export, Baltika 3 Classic, Baltika Cooler, Baltika 9 Strong, Yarpivo, Tuborg Green, Zatecky Gus, Arsenalnoye Strong, Arsenalnoye Traditional, Bolshaya Kruzhka Amber, Bolshaya Kruzhka Strong, Zhigulevskoye Firmennoye Live, Don Live and other brands